DafDandy/kubuntu_new_install/README.md

 	chmod u+x new_install.sh
 	yes|./new_install.sh

-#### Before running the next commands please take a look at the 2 main [desktop environments](https://linuxhint.com/comparing_kde_vs_gnome/) to determine if you want to swap out for another one.
+### Before running the next commands please take a look at the 2 main [desktop environments](https://linuxhint.com/comparing_kde_vs_gnome/) to determine if you want to swap out for another one.
 You can read the article to determine for yourself what the best use case is for you, I chose KDE since it is lighter weight and looks more like windows.

+#### If you want to switch to KDE do it before the next commands by following [this](https://github.com/DafDandy/ubuntu_new_install/blob/main/System%20Configuration%20Documentation/Desktop%20Environment%20Change.md)